Unsteady mixed flows in non uniform closed water pipes: a Full Kinetic Appraoch: Construction of the kinetic scheme for the PFS model

 \section{Construction of the kinetic scheme for the \textbf{PFS} model}

-In this section, following the works of \cite{PS01,BEG11_2}, we will construct a finite volume kinetic scheme that preserves \textit{every} steady state and that will compute ``naturally'' flooding and drying zones.
+In this section, following the works of \cite{PS01,BEG11_2}, we will construct a finite volume kinetic scheme that preserves the wetted area positive and that will compute ``naturally'' flooding zones.
 The main feature of this scheme is the treatment of transition points between free surface and pressurized flows.
 In a first step, we will use the ``ghost waves approach'' that we have constructed in \cite{BEG09} to treat this difficulty: to this end we will go back to the macroscopic level to compute the unknown states $(A,Q)$ at the interface between free surface and pressurized flow.

 In a second step, we will construct a fully kinetic scheme to treat the interface between the free surface and the pressurized flow: the Gibbs equilibrium on the right hand side and the left hand side of the interface between free surface and pressurized flow will be computed by kinetic formulas.
 To upwind all the source terms at the microscopic level, we will use the ideas presented in the recent work of the authors \cite{BEG11_2}.